ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

    a Keras loss, as I demonstrate in my post on :doc:`using-negative-log-likelihoods-of-tensorflow-distributions-as-keras-losses`.

-   That is, the following is equivalent to the above definition which is based on the ``K.binary_crossentropy`` function:
+   That is, the following is equivalent to the above definition which instead uses the ``K.binary_crossentropy`` function:

    .. code:: python